v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ### Development

-During development and debugging it could be hard to ship your custom task as a nuget package.
+During development and debugging it could be hard to ship your custom task as a NuGet package.
-It could be easier to include all the information on .props and target directly on your MSBuildConsoleExample.csproj and then move to the nuget shipping format.
+It could be easier to include all the information on .props and target directly on your MSBuildConsoleExample.csproj and then move to the NuGet shipping format.
-For example (Note that the nuget is not referenced):
+For example (Note that the NuGet package is not referenced):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">